Guide to Grants

 Grants range from $2,000-$25,000 with a total of approximately $200,000-$300,000 granted on an annual basis The process is two step:

 - Submit a Letter of Inquiry (LOI) to Kelly Anoe at firstname.lastname@example.org.
 The LOI should include:

 - Project start and end dates

-- Project title
+- Project Title

-- Project description (400 words or less)
+- Project Description (400 words or less)

-All awarded projects must demonstrate a purpose and impact the community in a positive manner.
-Please note that Legacy Foundation does not support fundraisers.
+Applications are accepted on a rolling basis.
 We encourage organizations to apply at least six weeks prior to their event to allow for application review and grant processing.
+Failure to do so may result in denial of funding.
 Applicants will be notified of sponsorship awards within three weeks of submitting their application.